hmcts/civil-service/README.md

 The command above will skip UserProfile.json and all files with -nonprod suffix (from the folders).

+## Testing
+The repo uses codeceptjs framework for e2e tests.

+To install dependencies enter `yarn install`.

+To run e2e tests enter `yarn test` in the command line.

+### Optional configuration

+To run tests with browser window open set `SHOW_BROWSER_WINDOW=true`.
+By default, the browser window is hidden.

+### Smoke test

+To run smoke tests enter `yarn test:smoke`.

 ## Building and deploying the application